 PHP Errors: When the Engine Fails

-By working through each possibility in turn, you can usually track down and resolve the source of PHP errors, getting your site back to reliable operation.
+By working through each possibility, you can usually identify and resolve the source of PHP errors, restoring your site to reliable operation.
 This steady, systematic approach takes a bit longer than hoping for a quick fix, but it gives you confidence that the problem is properly sorted and won’t catch you off guard again.

 The Bigger Picture: It’s Rarely Just One Issue